-An overview of photography in the modern era.
-Good photography comes from inspiration.
-Get thinking about what you can do with photography, new areas to explore and get familiar with camera types.
+This class begins with an overview of photography in the modern era.
+Good photography comes from inspiration; this will get you thinking about what you can do with photography, new areas to explore, and how to get familiar with camera types.

-Making sense of camera terminology and modes on cameras.
-Getting familiar with what cameras can do and how to make the most of yours so you can enjoy your photography quickly.
+Start making sense of camera terminology and the various modes on cameras.
+Get familiar with what cameras can do and how to make the most of yours so you can enjoy your photography quickly.

-Exploring different lens types, understanding focal length and getting the most out of your current set up.
+Explore different lens types, get to understand focal length, and how to get the most out of your current set up in Lesson 3.

 Composition — Start seeing as a photographer

-Improving photos instantly by understanding basic composition and ideas on what to look out for!
+In this photography class, you will learn how to improve photos instantly by gaining a basic understanding of composition and ideas on what to look out for.

-What shutter speeds are and how to use them creatively to capture motion.
-An important step to full control.
+Discover what shutter speeds are and how to use them creatively to capture motion — an important step to full control.

 Apertures — Controlling light and depth

-What apertures are and how to use them effectively to create depth and the next step to full control.
+Lesson 6 will teach you what exactly apertures are and how to use them effectively to create depth — the next step to full control.

-What is exposure and how the camera measures light.
+What is exposure and how does the camera measure light?
+In this photography lesson, you will learn how to snap the perfect picture every time.
 No more photos that are too dark or too bright!
-Make sure you get it perfect every time.

-Putting it all together to take full creative and technical control.
-Getting to fully manual is only the beginning, it will unlock your potential as a photographer.
+In the last photography class of this module, you will put together everything you’ve learned previously to take full creative and technical control.
+Getting to fully manual is only the beginning, but it is the key to unlock your potential as a photographer.

 Capturing better portraits

-In this lesson we will discuss in detail the cameras histogram and how this is an essential tool for making extremely accurate exposures in any lighting condition.
-It will also allow you to make critical decisions about your exposure, without relying on the visual image that your camera shows you on screen.
+In this photography lesson, you will learn about the camera’s histogram and why this is an essential tool for getting the correct exposure in any lighting condition.
 The beauty of this knowledge is that you won’t even have to look at the image on the screen to know that you have the right exposure.

-This lesson takes your abilities to refine and control exposure even further.
-It will look how spot metering can be used to meter different tones within your image, to identify how much light is being reflected from a variety of subject and tones, and create the best exposure in any situation.
-An advanced knowledge of the tones in your scene will ensure that you will always create accurate and consistent images.
+This photography class takes your abilities to refine and control exposure even further.
+It will look at how spot metering can be used to meter different tones within your image, to identify how much light is being reflected from a variety of subjects and tones, and create the best exposure in any situation.
+Advanced knowledge of the tones in your scene will ensure that you will always create accurate and consistent images.

-In this lesson, we will be looking at how light can be shaped and manipulated to give you much more control over how your subject is represented.
-We will be looking at different styles of lighting commonly used in studio photography and the set ups to achieve them.
-This will broaden the range of lighting options you have when you are doing a studio shoot and expand your creative abilities.
+In this lesson, you will look at how light can be shaped and manipulated to give you much more control over how your subject is represented.
+You will look at different styles of lighting commonly used in studio photography and the correct setups to achieve them.

-The ability to shoot images that are completely unprocessed in camera gives you complete control over image quality.
-Shooting in Raw gives you greater control over exposure, tone, sharpness and compression.
-We will be looking at how using the camera raw processing software can give you much more creative capabilities, whilst maintaining the highest quality files possible from your camera.
+The ability to shoot images that are completely unprocessed on camera gives you complete control over image quality.
+Shooting in raw gives you greater control over exposure, tone, sharpness, and compression.
+This photography lesson will look at how using the camera raw processing software can give you much more creative capabilities, whilst maintaining the highest quality files possible from your camera.

 Metering modes - change how you see light

-Capturing amazing dramatic Black and White images requires a completely different thought process than shooting in colour.
-When shooting black and white images you focus much more on light, tone and contrast.
-In this lesson, you will learn how to develop this new thought process and visual awareness, for seeing and capturing pictures that will make stunning black and white images.
+Capturing dramatic black and white images requires a completely different thought process to shooting in colour.
+When shooting black and white images you focus much more on light, tone, and contrast.
+In this lesson, you will learn how to develop this new thought process and visual awareness for seeing and capturing pictures that will make stunning black and white images.

-Converting images from colour, into strong dynamic black and white images is no easy task.
-You will learn how to manipulate colours in an image, to create stunning tones and contrast when they are converted into Black and White.
+Converting images from colour into strong, dynamic black and white images is no easy task.
+In this photography lesson, you will learn how to manipulate colours in an image and create stunning tones and contrast when they are converted into black and white.
 This will ensure you are producing images that resemble the work of the traditional masters of black and white photography.

 HDR photography allows the photographer to create images with increased dynamic range.
-This is a photograph that is created by using multiple exposures, to create a scene that is full of detail, from the deepest blacks to the whitest highlights.
 The key to capturing successful HDR photos is preparation.
-In these lessons, you will learn how to properly set up for the HDR photo and then how to bring it together to create a stunning final photo.
+In this lesson, you will learn how to properly set up for the HDR photo and how to bring it together to create a stunning final photo.